dis-sg/dis-sg.github.io/_posts/2026-03-01-zig-rebrand.md

 <figcaption><a href="https://www.facebook.com/ComfortDelGroTaxi" target="_blank">(Source)</a></figcaption>
 </figure>

-While the copy was not as sharp as its first campaign where they roasted Singaporeans for being boring or the more recent Grab’s GrabShare campaign, it was still refreshing to see a well-funded ride-hailing campaign that was not by Grab.
+While the copy was not as sharp as its first campaign where they roasted Singaporeans for being boring or the more recent Grab's GrabShare campaign, it was still refreshing to see a well-funded ride-hailing campaign that was not by Grab.

 <figure>
 <img src="https://i.imgur.com/JAH6zXH.png" alt="zig roasts singapore">
-<figcaption>Zig’s first campaign when it was still a lifestyle-focused app <a href="https://www.marketing-interactive.com/comfortdelgros-new-zig-app-roasts-sg-folks-for-being-just-too-boring-takes-jabs-at-competitors" target="_blank">(Source)</a></figcaption>
+<figcaption>Zig's first campaign when it was still a lifestyle-focused app <a href="https://www.marketing-interactive.com/comfortdelgros-new-zig-app-roasts-sg-folks-for-being-just-too-boring-takes-jabs-at-competitors" target="_blank">(Source)</a></figcaption>
 </figure>

 <br>